Freelancer Developer Tools I cannot live without

 ImageOptim runs each image through a range of image optimization tools and chooses the best choice for each image after testing.
 This process can take some time, but it is worth it.

 ImageOptim seamlessly integrates the best optimization tools: PNGOUT, Zopfli, Pngcrush, AdvPNG, extended OptiPNG, JpegOptim, jpegrescan, jpegtran, and Gifsicle.

-Here are a couple of before and after images.
-I have seen almost 50% reduction on some client websites, leading to a faster loading website.
+Here are a couple of before and after pictures.
+I have seen almost 50% reduction on some client websites, leading to a faster loading site.

 I love the developer tools in Google Chrome, very helpful and I use it constantly to develop websites and find errors.